 So’hum mantra– Take a comfortable seat and extend your spine upward towards the crown of your head.
 Deepen your breath with long deep exhales and full inhales.
 Allow the body and mind to relax as you continue to breathe.
 As you breathe, listen to the sound of the breath as it passes through the nostrils.
 Hear the sound ‘hum’ as you inhale and the sound ‘sah’ as you exhale.
 The breath has a natural mantra called so'hum which translates to ‘I am that’.
 Hum is 'I am' and So or Sah is 'that'.
 As you inhale with the sound hum, feel an embrace of the 'I am' deep within the body.
 With the exhale, feel the expansive quality of the Sah or 'that'.
 'That' is everything everywhere.
 It is all.
 So feel yourself expand to include it all.
 With awareness we can be continuously reminded ourselves to identify with the infinite which is that.

-A Weekend of Peace
+A Saturday of Peace:

 Zen Meditation & Yoga Retreat

-A weekend retreat to calm the mind and nurture the body.
+A Saturday retreat to calm the mind and nurture the body.
 You will learn and practice Zen and other Meditation techniques, do Hatha and Restorative Yoga, learn and practice The Transformation Method, and partake in Mindful Eating and enjoy the beauty of Nature in the zen garden and walking a meditation labyrinth.

 For more information click here.